rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 If you agree with the suggested changes, you've got two options:

-- iterate directly on the Pull Request, if you're comfortable with reStructured Text to do so
+- Iterate directly on the Pull Request, if you're comfortable with reStructuredText to do so
 - if you'd rather make revisions in Markdown, you can return to the issue from [1) Submit coding guideline issue](#1-submit-coding-guideline-issue) to regenerate the reStructured Text guideline form by following steps